Italian Wedding Soup Sandwich

 After I made the Italian Beef Sandwich into a soup, someone suggested I make Italian wedding soup into a sandwich.
 I have been making sandwiches into soups and vice versa since the beginning of this website, so I was excited by the idea.
 I actually thought I had done it before, so I looked into the archives but couldn’t find anything.

 These came out really fun and I think the tiny meatballs were the key.
-I debated adding couscous but I think the bread was perfect as the starch of the meal.
+I debated adding couscous but I think the bread was perfect to replace the starch of the meal.

 People who brag about large meatballs are dumb.
 I would rather have 30 tiny meatballs than 1 huge one.
 Take your ball of meatloaf and go home.